Inpatient Infectious Diseases/Antimicrobial Stewardship Clinical Pharmacy Specialist

 - Provide direct pharmaceutical care services by promoting the safe and effective use of anti-infective agents

-- Coordinate and maintain the AMS program in collaboration with the AMS physician directors and affiliate-wide AMS/ID pharmacists.
+- Coordinate and maintain the antimicrobial stewardship (AMS) program in collaboration with the AMS physician director and affiliate-wide AMS/ID pharmacists.
 These responsibilities include, but are not limited to:

-- Conduct daily AMS activities including: prospective audit of antimicrobial use, review of all positive blood culture results, respiratory viral panel results, and Accelerate Pheno® results for Gram negative rod bacteremia with real-time intervention and feedback (12 months NH, 6 months TMH)
+- Conduct daily AMS activities including prospective audit of antimicrobial use, review of all positive blood culture results, respiratory viral panel results, and Accelerate Pheno® results for Gram negative rod bacteremia with real-time intervention and feedback

 - Implement AMS initiatives to promote optimal antimicrobial use and measure impact of interventions